mvndi/docs/docs/guides/event.md

 # Siege Event

 Mvndicraft will be hosting a siege event on the <br/>
-DAYth of MONTH at XX:XX EST / XX:XX GMT.
+21st of MAY at 13:00 EST / 17:00 GMT.
 Read below for more information. <br/>

 # Information